ppamidimarri/TCM2ndHome/README.md

 2. `scp pi@second.home.com:/home/pi/TCM2ndHome/DownloadTC.py DownloadTC.py`
 3. `scp pi@second.home.com:/home/pi/TCM2ndHome/downloadTC.service downloadTC.service`
 4. `nano DownloadTC.py` and edit `SERVER_CREDENTIALS` and `SOURCE_PATH` to match second home setup
-5. `nano downloadTC.service` and replace `PROJECT_USER` with your UNIX user ID, `PROJECT_PATH` with the user's home directory, and `SSD_MOUNT_POINT` with the path to your `Footage` directory (alternatively, you can run `python3 CreateServiceFiles.py` to get these changes done automatically)
+5. `nano downloadTC.service` and replace `PROJECT_USER` with your UNIX user ID and `PROJECT_PATH` with the user's home directory (alternatively, you can run `python3 CreateServiceFiles.py` to get these changes done automatically)
 6. `sudo cp downloadTC.service /lib/systemd/system`
 7. `sudo systemctl daemon-reload`
-8. `sudo systemctl enable downloadTC.service`
+8. `sudo systemctl enable downloadTC`
 9. `sudo reboot`

+The service `downloadTC` now becomes part of the service group `tcm` that you setup when you installed `TeslaCamMerge` at your primary home.
+You can start and stop it individually, or with the rest of the group.

 Now your setup is complete!